yishn/sinho/README.md

 Property names must not start with `on` as that prefix is reserved for events.

+Note that none of the properties are required to be set when constructing the component.

 #### Access Properties

 All properties can be accessed as actual class properties from the outside: